CiscoDevNet/cisco-nso-interactive-quick-start/README.md

 Hi, you found the original repository created when we were preparing the lauch of **NSO Playground.** Since this repo was created the name was changed and we added a new NSO variant.

-See the repos that will be use from now on:
+See the repos that will be used from now on:

 - <https://github.com/CiscoDevNet/NSO-Playground-Local-Install>
 - <https://github.com/CiscoDevNet/NSO-Playground-System-Install>